About Clay County

 Vital Records

-Vital records for Clay County, Nebraska, including birth and death certificates, are maintained at both the county and state levels.
-Birth and death certificates occurring in Clay County can be requested through the Clay County Clerk's office located at 111 West Fairfield Street, Clay Center, NE 68933, phone (402) 762-3245.
-However, the Nebraska Department of Health and Human Services, Division of Public Health, Vital Records Section serves as the primary state repository for all Nebraska vital records.
+Vital records for Clay County, Nebraska, including birth and death certificates, are maintained at both Clay County and state levels.
+Birth and death certificates occurring in Clay County can be requested through Clay County Clerk's office located at 111 West Fairfield Street, Clay Center, NE 68933 However, the Nebraska Department of Health and Human Services, Division of Public Health, Vital Records Section is the primary state repository for all Nebraska vital records.

 - Death certificates follow the same fee structure.